RaulFD-creator/eztorch4conv/index.md

 conda install pytorch pandas -c conda-forge
 ```

-NOTE: To train the networks with GPU support it is necessary to use the appropriate CUDA drivers and to install the corresponding version `cudatoolkit` package.
+NOTE: To train the networks with GPU support it is necessary to use the appropriate CUDA drivers and to install the corresponding version of the `cudatoolkit` package.
 More information on: https://developer.nvidia.com/cuda-toolkit.

 ### Copyright